-Prevent the redefinition of directives

-Use the Disallow directive in the master configuration file to prevent users from overriding certain directives.
+Prevent the redefinition of directives Use the Disallow directive in the master configuration file to prevent users from overriding certain directives.
 Version Manager disables the specified directives so that they have no effect when used in any other configuration file.

-Operation Directive.
+Directive type Operation Directive.
 This directive takes effect when Version Manager encounters it in the master configuration file.

-Disallow = directive...

-Specify the directives to disallow.
+Syntax Disallow = directive Specify the directives to disallow.
 Separate directives with spaces.

-Not applicable

-- You can only use the Disallow directive in the master configuration file. - Even if you disallow a directive, you can still use it later in the master configuration file or in a configuration file included with the Include directive. - A directive and its negative specification (e.g. MultiLock, NoMultiLock) must be disallowed separately.
+Default Not applicable Special Considerations You can only use the Disallow directive in the master configuration file.

+- Even if you disallow a directive, you can still use it later in the master configuration file or in a configuration file included with the Include directive. - A directive and its negative specification (e.g. MultiLock, NoMultiLock) must be disallowed separately.
 To disallow both at once, use Disallow MultiLock, NoMultiLock.
 DISALLOW CTRLZ NOCTRLZ

-For information about See Creating and using a master configuration file "Master Configuration Files" on page 112 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107
+For information about See Creating and using a master configuration file "Master Configuration Files" on page 112 Using directives "Configuration Files" on page 113 Other directives "Using Directives" on page 107